babell00/LeaderboardGo/README.md

 ## Run with Docker
     docker build -t leaderboard .
-    docker container run --name lb -p 8080:8080 -e REDIS_ADDRESS="192.168.2.11:6379" leaderbaord If you will not provide environment variable REDIS_ADDRESS, application will look for redis in localhost
+    docker container run --name lb -p 8080:8080 -e REDIS_ADDRESS="192.168.2.11:6379" leaderbaord If you will not provide environment variable REDIS_ADDRESS, application will look for redis on localhost

 ## Docker-compose
  To run application with redis, execute docker-compose command